supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 - Each equivalence relation on a base set corresponds to a unique partition of the base set and vice versa.
 - Within a equivalence class, every element is related to every other element.
 - Counting the number of partitions of a base (i.e. number of equivalence relations on a base set) is a tedious task.
 It won't be asked in GATE.
+- Just stick with the manual method of counting the partitions for a base set for smaller numbers like 3, 4, 5, etc...

 ![[Guidelines to GATE-CS-20250105110212343.webp]]